Juvenile Court Basics

 - If you don't understand any papers you get, contact the person who sent it.

-- You should ask him or her to tell you what the information means.
+- You should ask them to tell you what the information means.

 Not all legal problems end up as court cases, which in juvenile court are mainly CINA and delinquency issues.